Home » Recipe Index » Indonesian » Quick Asian Pickled Cucumbers – Acar Timun

 Pro Tips

-• Wash clean all vegetables before cutting them.
+• Wash all vegetables thoroughly before cutting to keep everything fresh and clean.

 Storage